Do you have d/Deaf or hard of hearing employees within your organisation?

 Why is it “from”?
 Well this will depend on several factors:

-- the number of attendees that will is planned to be present
+- the number of attendees that is planned to be present

-- the level of details and customisation that is required to make it as bespoke as possible
+- the level of details and customisation required to make it as bespoke as possible

 - the amount of time required to be put together your bespoke training